pySpainMobility: Unlocking Spanish Open Mobility Data for Spatial Inequality Research: Introduction

+However, open publication alone does not guarantee scientific usability.
+Researchers and practitioners still need to identify the correct files, retrieve them repeatedly across dates and spatial scales, harmonize spatial identifiers, handle geometries, convert raw files into analysis-ready formats, and document the workflow in a reproducible way.
+These tasks are technical but consequential: without standardized access and preprocessing, analyses become harder to replicate, compare, and extend.
+This is particularly limiting for network-based mobility research, where origin-destination matrices must often be transformed into weighted graphs, stratified by population attributes, and analysed across multiple time periods.

+The paper makes two contributions.
+First, it describes the design, data model, and functionality of \texttt{pySpainMobility}, showing how the package organizes the main spatial units and mobility data types released by the Ministry.
+Second, it demonstrates the analytical value of the package through a use case on income-stratified mobility inequality in Spain's inter-province mobility network.
+Using district-level origin-destination data for four representative weeks in 2023, we construct income-specific mobility layers and analyse how income groups differ in destination concentration, destination hierarchy, spatial reach, and destination-level income selectivity.
+The use case shows that the package enables more than data retrieval: it supports reproducible, national-scale, network-based analysis of social and spatial inequality using official open mobility data.

 The rest of the paper is structured as follows.
-In Section \ref{sec:sources}, we describe the broader context of mobility data sources and review commonly used alternatives.
-Section \ref{sec:tessellations} introduces the {study areas} used in the Spanish mobility datasets and explains how these are managed in the library.
-Section \ref{sec:mobilitydata} details the structure, scope, and technical usage of the three main mobility data types accessible through the package.
-Section \ref{sec:usecases} presents example analyses and use cases that illustrate how the data can be used to uncover meaningful spatial and temporal patterns.
-We conclude with a summary of the contributions and suggestions for future extensions in Section \ref{sec:conclusions}.
-We also provide the code of the library available at \href{https://github.com/pySpainMobility}{github.com/pySpainMobility} and the relative documentation available at \href{https://pySpainMobility.github.io}{pySpainMobility.github.io}.
-In the GitHub account, in addition to a repository of the library, there is also a repository containing the notebooks to reproduce the plots presented in the following Sections.
+Section~\ref{sec:sources} reviews the broader landscape of mobility data sources.
+Section~\ref{sec:tessellations} introduces the study areas used in the Spanish datasets and explains how they are managed in the library.
+Section~\ref{sec:mobilitydata} details the structure and technical usage of the main data types accessible through the package.
+Section~\ref{sec:use_case} presents the income-stratified mobility use case, including network construction, measures, results, and discussion.
+Section~\ref{subsec:usecase_discussion} concludes with a summary of contributions, limitations, and directions for future work.
+Code, documentation, and notebooks to reproduce all analyses are available at \href{https://github.com/pySpainMobility}{github.com/pySpainMobility} and \href{https://pyspainmobility.github.io/pySpainMobility/}{pySpainMobility.github.io/pySpainMobility/}.